-Following is a look at things that could trigger that response from a person born in 2020.
+Here is a look at things that could trigger that response from someone born in 2021.

-Given the rise of mobile payment apps like Apple Pay and Google Pay in recent years, babies born in 2020 may not even get to know the concept of paying for something with a piece of plastic, let alone paper-based cash.
+With the rise of mobile payment apps like Apple Pay and Google Pay, babies born in 2021 may never learn the concept of paying for something with a piece of plastic, let alone paper cash.

-Instead, they could be more likely to wave their smartphone at a store payment terminal.
-In fact, the share of smartphone users who have made at least one such payment is projected to rise to 33.6% by 2023, when babies of 2020 will turn 3.
+Instead, they may just wave a smartphone at a store payment terminal.
+The share of users making at least one such payment is projected to rise to 33.6% by 2023, when the babies of 2021 will turn 2.
 Just imagine when they’re old enough to apply for credit.

 2. Paying for two phone lines

-Some people still pay for both a landline at home on top of a cellphone, but the former has become increasingly less common while the latter has skyrocketed in popularity.
-Who doesn’t have a cellphone these days?
+Some people still pay for both a landline at home plus a cellphone.
+Landlines are less and less common while the use of mobile phones has skyrocketed.

-You can try to explain to today’s kids that the icon (an old handset) on the cellphone button they press to make a call is more or less what an actual phone looked like back when phones were tethered to walls by wires.
+You can try to explain to today’s kids that the emoji icon (an old handset) is more or less what a phone looked like back when phones were tethered to walls by wires.
 But kids probably won’t understand why you’d plug a phone into a wall.

-Yes, there was a time before Uber, never mind driverless cars.
-We’d stand on the sidewalk and wave at oncoming traffic in the hope someone in a yellow car would pull over and give us a ride.
-And we’d spend that ride watching a meter climb to the amount of cash we’d have to fork over when the car stopped.
+Remember when we’d stand on the sidewalk and wave at oncoming traffic in the hope someone in a yellow cab would pull over?
+And then you’d spend the ride watching the taxi’s meter climb to a ridiculous fee before the ride ended.

-But as ride-share services like Uber and Lyft have grown, it’s becoming increasingly more common not only to hail a ride with a few taps of your smartphone screen but also to view the cost and pay the driver the same way.
+As ride-share services like Uber and Lyft have grown, it’s increasingly common to hail a ride with a few taps of a smartphone screen where you can see the cost and pay and tip the driver with no cash exchanged.

-Although Western Union is no longer in the business of exchanging telegrams, it and competitors like MoneyGram do still offer money transfer services.
+Western Union is no longer in the business of exchanging telegrams, although it and competitors like MoneyGram offer money transfer services.

-But today’s youths are more likely to transfer funds to someone else with a few taps of their smartphone screens, using payment apps like Venmo and Zelle.
+Today’s youths, though, are more likely to transfer funds with a few taps of a smartphone screens, with payment apps like Venmo and Zelle.

 5. Subscribing to print media

-Trees used to have to die for you to read the newspaper.
-There were also things like books, magazines and catalogs printed on paper that allowed you to read at your leisure without the need to charge a battery.
+Trees used to die for you so you could read the newspaper.
+Books, magazines and catalogs, too, were and still are printed on paper that lets you to read at leisure without charging a battery.

-But if babies born in 2020 pay for media at all, they may be more likely to subscribe to a digital-only publication.
+But if babies born in 2021 pay for media at all, it seems likely they’ll use a digital-only subscription.

-Just think what the babies of 2020 will be missing: The delicious satisfaction of holding a new, unwrapped music CD they’ve purchased on a shopping trip to the mall — also, the frustration of trying to find a spot where you can start to tear off the cellophane wrapper.
+The babies of 2021 will be missing the delicious satisfaction of holding a new, unwrapped music CD purchased on a trip to the mall.
+They also won’t know the frustration of trying to tear off the cellophane wrapper.

-What they won’t miss is paying upwards of $10 for a single album.
-They will more likely pay $10 a month, if that much, for a subscription to a streaming music service that gives them unlimited access to music.
+They won’t miss miss is paying upwards of $10 for a single album.
+Maybe they’ll pay that much per month to subscribe to a streaming music service giving them unlimited access to their favorite tunes.

 7. The ‘pound sign’

-Kids may never realize that what’s now called the “hashtag” was called the “pound sign” (as in 5# for a weight of 5 pounds) or sometimes called the “number sign” (as in a #2 pencil).
+Kids may never know that what’s now called a “hashtag” was used to indicate pounds, a measure of weight (as in 5# for 5 pounds).
+Sometimes it was used to indicate a number (as in a #2 pencil).

-While youths are unlikely to know the history of this symbol, they nevertheless give the key a workout.
-The lowly # symbol found new life thanks to Twitter: It was 2007, and Chris Messina, a software developer and Twitter user, tweeted a proposal to use the hashtag symbol as a means of organizing topics and identifying groups in tweets.
+Youths of the future may not know the history of this symbol, but they’ll probably still give the key a workout.
+The lowly # symbol found new life thanks to Twitter in 2007 when Chris Messina, a software developer and Twitter user, proposed using the symbol for organizing topics and identifying groups in tweets.

-“He chose the # symbol because it was an easy keyboard character to reach on his 2007 Nokia feature phone and other techies were already using it in other internet chat systems,” wrote CBS Minnesota, in a story published Nov.
-7, 2013, the day Twitter became publicly traded.
+“He chose the # symbol because it was an easy keyboard character to reach on his 2007 Nokia feature phone and other techies were already using it in other internet chat systems,” writes CNB.

 8. Shopping in stores

-Today’s babies might never know a time when they’d need to leave the house to get things they need or want.
+Today’s babies may never know why you’d want to leave the house to buy things you need or want.

-With clothes, books, meals, toys, appliances, tools and now even groceries dropped on their doorsteps, they’ll find it hard to imagine a world without drone deliveries — of just about everything.
+With clothes, books, meals, toys, appliances, tools and groceries dropped on their doorsteps, they’ll find it hard to imagine a world without drone deliveries of just about everything.

 Photos of today’s kids are posted on Facebook before they lose that new-baby smell.
-From there on, most everything they do, eat and think will be broadcast on the internet — first by their family, then by themselves — and will remain there virtually forever for virtually anyone to see.
+From then on, it’s likely that most everything they do, eat and think will be broadcast on the internet — by family and then by themselves.
+It will probably remain there virtually forever for virtually anyone to see.

-Pay phones and phone booths are dinosaurs on borrowed time.
+Pay phones and phone booths are dinosaurs.
+They few left are on borrowed time.

 11. Getting directions

-Back in the predigital age, you needed to know how to get where you were going before you left the house.
-And if that failed, you needed a map in the car or a clerk at a gas station to tell you which road to take.
+If that failed, you’d need a map in the car or a clerk at a gas station to tell you which road to take.

-When you think about it, it’s not just directions that have disappeared.
+It’s not just directions that have disappeared.
 Getting lost is old, too.
-There’s just no excuse anymore for failing to find your way — except maybe when your phone dies or your car’s GPS goes on the blink.
+There’s just no excuse anymore for failing to find your way — except maybe when your phone dies or the GPS goes on the blink.

 12. Writing checks

-Back in the day, it would have been unimaginable that, someday, you’d be able to wave your phone at a store terminal to pay for your purchase.
+Back in the day, it would have been unimaginable that, someday, you’d wave your phone at a store terminal to pay for a purchase.

 Instead, people wrote down the amount they owed on a piece of paper issued by their bank.
 It was called a check.

 They signed it and gave it to the person or store to whom they owed money.
-That person took the check (or mailed it) to a bank and exchanged it for paper currency or deposited the amount in an account.
+The recipient brought the check or mailed it to a bank, exchanging it for paper currency or depositing the amount in an account.